bguplp/Armadillo2-Docker/README.md

 ## Install docker
 Follow the instructions [here](https://docs.docker.com/engine/install/ubuntu/) (those instruction are for Ubnutu OS).
-It is recommended to manage Docker as a non-root user you can follow [this](https://docs.docker.com/engine/install/linux-postinstall/).
+It is recommended to manage Docker as a non-root user you can follow [this](https://docs.docker.com/engine/install/linux-postinstall/) procedure.

 ### Prerequisties
 Install nvidia driver and CUDA.
 If you would like to work with deep learning as well you shuold install cudnn as well (e.g. using YOLO, real-time object detection).
 You may uses [these](https://github.com/TalFeiner/bash_tools) scripts to install nvidia driver, CUDA and cudnn.

+To run GPU accelerated containers we need to install the NVIDIA Container ToolKit installation guide can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian).

 ## Donwload Armadillo2 packeges
 The require packeges to deploy the simulation are: